Safeguarding

 - • The teacher sees the reflection immediately in their portal.

-- • The pupil sees AI feedback when the school chooses: instant, or after 24 / 48 / 72 hours / a custom delay — so the teacher can review first.
+- • The pupil sees their formative feedback when the school chooses: instant, or after 24 / 48 / 72 hours / a custom delay, so the teacher can review first.

 - • The teacher can override, edit or release any feedback.
 The teacher always has the final word.